trevordavies095/Radiohead-Dead-Air-Space-Archive/README.md

       index.md
       images/
       assets/
+      videos/
 ```

 `manifest.json` aggregates per-post metadata and checksums, while `state.json` is written to support resumable crawls.

+## Tests
+Install `pytest` (e.g. `pip install pytest`) and run `pytest`.

+## Known Limitations
+- Embedded media downloads rely on `yt-dlp`; unsupported providers or failed downloads are logged and the original embed URL kept in front matter.
+- Asset re-downloading is skipped based on remote URL and checksum; remote replacements served under the same URL may need a manual cleanup.

 ## Archived Posts